MayoCalc / Blog / Everyday

 How Much Does It Cost to Move?
 A Complete Breakdown for 2026

-Moving is one of those expenses that can catch you off guard if you do not plan ahead.
-The cost of a move depends on how much stuff you own, how far you are going, and whether you hire professionals or do it yourself.
+Moving always costs more than you think it will.
+The cost of a move depends on how much stuff you own, how far you're going, and whether you hire professionals or do it yourself.
 This guide breaks down average moving costs for every scenario so you can set a realistic budget before you start packing.

 Estimate Your Moving Cost